superflows-dev/superflows-docs/docs/hello.md

 **2023**
 - *January 23* - Rehashed SfNav as a web component
 - February 23 - Development of authentication supermod
+- March 23 - Deployment framework developed; Proof-of-concept deployment mechanism for the authentication supermod developed; Demoed to prospective users and their feedback obtained

 ## How Superflows Started